So you’re in the market to buy a life insurance policy.

 Let’s get started.

-Life Insurance Types Explained
+Different Types of Life Insurance Explained

 Life insurance is sometimes thought of as a singular product.
 “I’m going to buy some life insurance” and then that’s it – you’re done.

-Unfortunately it isn’t that simple of a purchase.
+Unfortunately, it isn’t that simple of a purchase.

 Buying life insurance is sort of like buying a computer.